MCP Server (Preview)

 # Protocol reference (advanced)

-This section describes the raw SSE + JSON-RPC flow for developers building a custom client without an MCP SDK.
+This section describes the raw JSON-RPC flow for developers building a custom client without an MCP SDK.
 If you use an MCP SDK (TypeScript, Python, C#), these steps are handled automatically.

 Authorization: Bearer {access-token}